UAE president visits Qatar in sign of thaw | Politics

 - United Arab Emirates

-The United Arab Emirates (UAE) president will visit Qatar on Monday, state news agency WAM reported, in the first such visit since Saudi Arabia and its Arab allies ended a boycott of Doha nearly two years ago.
+The United Arab Emirates (UAE) president arrived in Qatar on Monday in the first such visit since Saudi Arabia and its Arab allies ended a boycott of Doha nearly two years ago.

-Sheikh Mohammed bin Zayed al-Nahyan, the UAE's de facto ruler for years before becoming president earlier this year, will visit Qatar on an invitation from Emir Sheikh Tamim bin Hamad al-Thani, whose country is hosting soccer's World Cup.
+Sheikh Mohammed bin Zayed al-Nahyan, the UAE's de facto ruler for years before becoming president in May, was met on arrival in Doha by Emir Sheikh Tamim bin Hamad al-Thani, whose country is hosting soccer's World Cup, the emir's office said.
+"The visit comes based on the brotherly ties that link the two countries and their people," UAE state agency WAM reported.

+Saudi Arabia, the UAE, Bahrain and Egypt early last year ended a 3-1/2 year embargo of Qatar, but ties between Abu Dhabi and Doha have not warmed at the same pace as Riyadh and Cairo, who re-established diplomatic ties with Doha.
+Saudi Arabia's crown prince and Egypt's president attended the opening World Cup

+ceremony in Doha on Nov.
+20 while the UAE sent Dubai's ruler, who is also the Gulf state's vice-president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)